 During renovation, you should place a temporary cover such as a plastic sheet over the HFAD to prevent dust getting into it.
 Remember to remove the temporary cover after renovation.

-To learn more about the HFAD, read the instruction manual in your flat, or refer to the Singapore Civil Defence Force (SCDF) website at www.scdf.gov.sg/HFAD.
+To learn more about the HFAD, read the instruction manual in your flat, or refer to the Singapore Civil Defence Force (SCDF) website.

 Sanitary Fittings and Dual-Flush Low Capacity Water Closet (WC) Suite

 As part of our national water conservation efforts, HDB has installed water efficient sanitary fittings and WCs in your flat which meet the Water Efficiency Labelling Scheme (WELs) by PUB.
-The flushing effectiveness and volume have been tested in accordance with PUB’s standards and requirements.
-These fittings will help you to conserve water and lower your water bill.
+This scheme promotes water conservation by minimising water wastage, helping you conserve water and lower your water bill.
+When replacing your sanitary fittings or WC suite in future, always look for products displaying water efficiency labels to ensure optimal water conservation.

 We hope you learnt more about the features in your new flat.